-In case you weren’t around during the 80s, the rock supergroup Van Halen had a clause in their concert contracts that stipulated that the band would “be provided with one large bowl of M&M candies, with all brown candies removed”.
+In case you weren’t around during the 80s, the rock supergroup Van Halen had a clause in their concert contracts which stipulated that the band would be provided with one large bowl of M&M candies with all brown candies removed.

 Once the “M&Ms” story leaked to the press, social commentators jumped all over it.
-Some called it an egregious example of the pampered and spoiled behavior of rock artists.
+Some called it an egregious example of the spoiled behavior of rock artists.
 Some saw it as yet another sign of the decline of Western Civilization.
-And to this very day, any time a story about a celebrity acting like a diva surfaces, my mother rolls her eyes, clucks her tongue, and says “well… did she want the brown M&Ms taken out of the bowl, too??”
+And to this very day, any time a story about a celebrity acting like a diva surfaces, my mom rolls her eyes, clucks her tongue, and asks if “she wants the brown M&Ms taken out of the bowl, too??”

 Here’s the thing, though: the band put the “no brown M&Ms” clause in their contracts for a very good reason.

-Van Halen was one of the first rock bands to bring truly massive concerts to mid-size cities like Macon, Georgia.
-The arena staff in these smallish cities were used to bands coming to town with, at most, three tractor-trailers full of equipment.
+Van Halen was one of the first rock bands to bring truly massive concerts to mid-size cities like Macon, Georgia or Tempe, Arizona.
+Arena staff in smaller cities were used to bands coming to town with, at most, three tractor-trailers full of equipment.
 Van Halen’s equipment took up nine tractor-trailers.
 It was a lot of stuff, and staff at these venues were frequently overwhelmed.
 And when people are overwhelmed, they make mistakes.
-At a rock concert, “making a mistake” during setup has a large number of possible outcomes.
-Some mistakes don’t have any effect at all.
-Other mistakes can make the band sound awful, which only hurts the band’s image.
-But more serious mistakes can kill people… which is exactly what the band was afraid of.
+At a concert, “making a mistake” during setup can make the band sound bad or it can kill someone… which is exactly what the band was afraid of.

 “So, when I would walk backstage, if I saw a brown M&M in that bowl . . . well, line-check the entire production.
 Guaranteed you’re going to arrive at a technical error.
 They didn’t read the contract.
 Guaranteed you’d run into a problem.
 Sometimes it would threaten to just destroy the whole show.
 Something like, literally, life-threatening.”